 - Dr Sophie Carabine OBE

-I joined the University in September 2020 to develop the MBA programmes.
 My aim is that we equip entrepreneurial leaders in food, agriculture and related industries so that they can navigate change and create sustainable growth.

-I bring to the role a varied leadership career across industries centred on land and people, including urban and rural regeneration in the West Midlands.
+I bring a varied leadership career across industries centred on land and people, including urban and rural regeneration in the West Midlands.
 I served as Chief Executive of the National Forest, an example of how large areas can be regenerated through many interests working together, for which I was awarded an OBE.
 I have chaired the Potato Board for England Wales and Scotland (part of AHDB) and retain links with that highly competitive and fast changing industry.

 Working in the NGO sphere, I have chaired TREE AID working in the dry lands of Africa to bring security and livelihoods to communities at risk and have served as the first female President of the Royal Forestry Society.